kyma-project/kyma/docs/serverless-v2/08-04-trigger-lambda-with-event.md

 4. Select the event type and version that you want to use as a trigger for your lambda and select **Add** to confirm changes.

-The `Event Triggers are successfully created` message appears and you will see the trigger available in the **Event Triggers** section in your lambda.
+The `Event Trigger created successfully` message appears and you will see the trigger available in the **Event Triggers** section in your lambda.

     </details>
 </div>